pavittarx/free-genai-bootcamp-2025/lang-portal/study-activities.md

 - Each challenge is scored based on the input that is provided.
 - The score are saved via the means of session activity API.
 - There should be option to skip the challenge and move to the next challenge.
+- The final challenge should be the last challenge in all sessions.
+- There should be a "Finish" button at the final challenge.
-- Activity should end after final challenge.
+- Session should end after final challenge.
+- Session score should show up after the challenge has finished.
-- Final score should be displayed at the end of the activity.
+- Session score page should be animated.

 - Session ends at the end of study activity.
 - Final Score of the session is prepared based on all the scores in the session.